We Want You! …to be part of the CBB Caring Community.

 After successful seminars in 2010 covering the topics of Jewish traditions surrounding death, bereavement, and preparing advance directives, we are forming a committee to plan future events.
 Our goal is to organize a continuing effort to help educate and prepare members of the congregation for the end-of-life issues that we and our family members and friends will all face some day.
 Please see our page about the 5 Wishes Workship for more information.

-Emergency Fund Award Application
+Jewish Community Emergency Fund Award

 The Jewish Community Emergency Fund Committee consists of representatives of the Community Shul of Montecito and Santa Barbara, Congregation B’nai B’rith, Jewish Family Services of Greater Santa Barbara, the Jewish Federation of Greater Santa Barbara, the Santa Barbara Jewish Community Foundation Fund and one or more at-large Jewish community members.
 Our mission is to be a provider of last resort for one-time or short-term needs when there are no other avenues of help reasonably available.
 Please see the Emergency Fund Award Application